EmmanuelMasavoDjegou/Resume/README.md

          - Apply these models in engineering, real estate, actuarial science, and medical research to predict depreciation, retirement, and intervention outcomes.

       - **In Progress:**
-         - **Paper 1:** Efficient Estimation in Accelerated Effective Age Models with Imperfect Intervention.
+         - **Paper 1:** Semiparametric Efficient Estimation in Accelerated Effective Age Models with Imperfect Intervention.
-         - **Paper 2:** Deep Learning for Nonlinear Relaxation in Effective Age Models.
+         - **Paper 2:** A Deep Learning Method for Nonlinear Relaxation in Accelerated Effective Age Models.

    - **Relevant Coursework**:
       - **Statistical Methods**: Probability & Statistics, Regression Analysis using R, Linear Models using R, Multivariate Analysis using R, Nonparametric Statistical Methods using R, Categorical Data Analysis using SAS